Reviews You Can Rely On

 Credit: Jeff Dobronyi

-Given that aluminum is a less forgiving material, some manufacturers use simple shock absorbers to make up for the harsher feel of aluminum trekking poles.
+Aluminum is a less forgiving material, but some manufacturers are incorporating simple shock absorbers to make up for the harsher feel of aluminum trekking poles.
 While the anti-shock system of the Leki Lhasa AS was somewhat stiff, this might be a good option for dampening trail vibrations without the steeper price tag of the well-crafted carbon poles in our review.

 trekking poles - the &quot;as&quot; stands for &quot;anti-shock system,&quot; which refers to the small...